Nurlianaa14/Exercise-Prjocet-Data-Analyst-With-Excel--Retail-Store-Sales/README.md

    💡 Ensure digital payment system integration remains optimal.

-6. 📅 Weekly Revenue Trends
+6. 📅 Daily Revenue Trends
    - Wednesday and Friday have the highest daily revenue
    - Tuesday is the slowest — a good time for customer education or promotions